German Fraud Law

 • intent and intention to enrich.

 In addition to simple fraud, paragraph 3 of the penal provision lists various characteristics which regularly lead to the assumption of fraud in a severe case.
 These are standard examples that increase the range of punishment to up to ten years imprisonment.
 The fulfilment of one or more of these characteristics has an aggravating effect on the sentence.
+However, it is essential to know that these are not actual elements of the offence but merely rules for assessing punishment.
+This means that if such a characteristic is fulfilled, it regularly indicates the existence of a severe case.
+However, such a case can also be rejected despite the existence of the characteristic.

 The concrete circumstances of the individual case can stand in the way of the assumption of a severe case.
 In practice, the most relevant examples are those of commercial fraud or gang membership (no. 1), loss of assets of great extent (no. 2) and faking an insured event (no. 5).
 Furthermore, it should be noted that this list is not exhaustive so that unnamed severe cases can also be assumed.
+In addition, Section 263a StGB standardises a particular offence for computer fraud.
+This is not about deceiving a person but influencing a data processing result.

 Criminal Defence: Legal Assistance in Fraud Cases